 - Finally, do be ready to board and disembark quickly; the station stop may be as brief as a few minutes and the TGV waits for no one!

-Another way to reach Lourmarin is to fly into Marseille Marignan Airport and rent a car for the drive to Lourmarin, less than an hour away.
+Fly into Provence – Another way to reach Lourmarin is to fly into Marseille Marignan Airport and rent a car for the drive to Lourmarin, less than an hour away.
 There are quite a few daily flights from London (on British Airways), Paris and other European cities.

-Traveling by air to Marseille is typically a little less expensive than taking the TGV from Paris.
+Travelling by air to Marseille is typically a little less expensive than taking the TGV from Paris.
 Air France has good deals that often make this alternative more appealing than the TGV option.

 From the UK, you can also fly into Marseille’s other terminal, MP2, on low-cost carriers like Ryanair and Easy Jet.